kyma-project/kyma/docs/serverless/08-07-sync-function-with-gitops.md

   kubectl create namespace flux
   ```

-3. Export details of your GitHub repository - its name, account name and related e-mail address, and the folder to which you will push Function and Trigger CRs built from local sources.
-Flux will synchronize the cluster with the content of this folder.
+3. Export details of your GitHub repository - its name, the account name and related e-mail address, and the folder to which you will push Function and Trigger CRs built from local sources.
+Flux will synchronize the cluster with the content of this folder on the `main` branch.

   ```bash
   export GH_USER="{USERNAME}"